Catalina Cuellar-Gempeler: Early life and education

-Cuellar-Gempeler was born on August 25, 1984, in Bogotá, Colombia.
+Cuellar-Gempeler was born in 1984, in Bogotá, Colombia.
 She is the oldest of three children.
 Her father Carlos Cuellar Cubides is a Colombian gastroenterologist in Bogotá, while her mother, Emilia Gempeler, of Swiss descent, is a senior occupational health nurse.

 As a young child and teenager, Cuellar-Gempeler attended Helvetia school, a private multilingual (Spanish, German, French) Swiss school located in Suba, Bogotá, Colombia.
 As a child, she marveled at the diversity and beauty of the colombian country side, spending weekends and school breaks in Sasaima (Cundinamarca) with her maternal grandparents.
-Soon after her high school graduation, Cuellar-Gempeler started her studies at University of the Andes in Bogotá, graduating with both a B.Sc. in biology and a B.Sc. in microbiology in 2008.
+After graduating high school first in her class, Cuellar-Gempeler started her studies at University of the Andes in Bogotá, graduating with both a B.Sc. in biology and a B.Sc. in microbiology in 2009.
 During her studies, Cuellar-Gempeler was an outstanding student, who thrived in all subjects ranging from cellular biology to chemistry and physics.
-Cuellar-Gempeler showed an interest in microbes early on while on a field trip to Sierra Nevada del Cocuy in Colombia.
-When she was back home from this field trip she couldn’t stop thinking about the microbes living around her, who have much shorter lifespans than humans.
+Cuellar-Gempeler showed an interest in microbes early on, recognizing their role in major ecosystems during field trips to the Andes, the Amazon and the Caribbean coast in Colombia.
+When she was back home from the Sierra Nevada del Cocuy she couldn’t stop thinking about the microbes living around her, who have much shorter lifespans than humans.
 She attended graduate school at the University of Texas at Austin where she earned a PhD in integrative biology.
 Cuellar-Gempeler's PhD thesis focused on ecological and assembly processes driving crustacean-associated microbial communities.